corda/corda-runtime-os/wiki/Re-registration.md

 In certain cases a member may request to update its own member-provided context, for example after key rotation or after changes to its endpoint information.
 On the other hand, a member that previously tried to register but failed may wish to try again.
 Membership re-registration can be used in both these scenarios.

+> Note: Key rotation and changes to endpoint information are not currently supported.

 The instructions on this page assume you have completed the [Dynamic network member registration](https://github.com/corda/corda-runtime-os/wiki/Member-Onboarding-(Dynamic-Networks)) steps.

 # Updating Member-provided Context